AustinShanks-Portfolio/HydrationDonkey/README.md

 # Hydration Donkey
 ## A Node.js Discord Bot
 - Written by _Austin Shanks_.
-- This code contains worts and all.
+- This code contains warts and all.